ValdemarGr/gql/docs/server/schema/arrow_dsl.md

 ```

 The dsl includes an extension method to `FieldBuilder` that eases construction of `Field`s.
-The dsl also extends the any resolver with a `proc` extension method.
+The dsl also enhances any resolver with a `proc` extension method.
 ```scala mdoc:silent
 import gql.ast._